-Once it is over 2″ in height, you can start pinching the stem it back at the internodes, so that it encourages more bushy growth.
-Don’t let it come to flower as it will lessen the flavour quality of the leaves considerably, as well as shorten the life span of the plant.
+Once it is over 2″ in height, you can start pinching the stem back at the internodes to encourage more bushy growth.
+Don’t let it come to flower as it will lessen the flavour quality of the leaves considerably and shorten the life span of the plant.

 Homegrown Herbs: A Complete Guide to Growing, Using, and Enjoying More than 100 Herbs.